adlanier/pit-peak-buffalo/README.md

 - Three enforced post categories: Pit, Peak, Buffalo
 - Ephemeral posts with expiration timestamps (24 hours)
 - Location-based feed using user geolocation
-- Global feed fallback when location is unavailable or selected
+- Global feed fallback when location is unavailable or a global radius is selected
 - Serverless API with database-backed persistence
 - Strict runtime and compile-time validation

----

 ## Tech Stack